logo

 Helpful Skills and Experience

 Organizational skills, excellent communication and presentation skills, and sound decision-making skills are important for prospective high school teachers.
 Teachers should be calm, fair, and patient.
+A consistent and approachable attitude will help a teacher maintain order, good behavior, and discipline in their work with teenage students.
 Teachers with prior experience, postgraduate education, and industry certification from organizations like the National Board for Professional Teaching Standards (NBPTS) will stand out from others.
 Knowledge or certification in a shortage-area subject will make a teacher more desirable, particularly in the subject areas of math and science, which are seeing an overall shortage of teachers.

 Additional Resources